Fukubi/book-api/README.md

 # Book API

-A free and Open Source Book API with Unitary tests using vitest and Authentication using JWT
+A free and Open Source Book API with Unitary tests using vitest

 ## Running